 I see it as my responsibility to act ethically and morally in all areas of running a business.

-My blank t-shirts and hoodies are currently made in the USA, however, I buy them from a company less than a mile away.
+I source my harem pants and jumpsuits from a British manufacturer and endeavour to find as much of my stock from ethical and local companies.
+My blank t-shirts and hoodies are not made locally, however, I buy them from a company within 5 miles of where I live.
 British made t-shirts can be sourced, as can clothing in organic fabrics, so if that is something that you would like to see, then please speak to me about it further.

 When I am trading at festivals I try to keep my ecological footprint down to a minimum.
-I choose not to use the power supplied in favour of my portable solar panel.
-This charges a small leisure battery which powers my lights and my phone which I use to take card payments.
+I choose not to use the power supplied in favour of my 400kw solar panel which is mounted to the roof of my van.
+This charges a battery which powers my stall lights and devices which I use to take card payments.
 If a customer asks for a bag, then I have recycled paper bags to offer, however, I find that a lot of people choose to go without.
-I recycle the majority of my waste and reuse items as much as possible.
+In my early years of trading I found that a huge amount of cable ties were being used, so for the past 6 years I have been using reuseable ties, and only this year have I needed to replace some of them.
+I recycle whatever I can, and reuse items as much as possible.
 A lot of my stall fittings have been bought second hand, and I pledge to keep making changes to make the stall as sustainable and conscious as possible.